 Approx. 4m3 of concrete for road/path crossings.

-If you have any questions please contact our secretary on the email address link on the ABOUT page or simply ask at the track site.
+If you have any questions please contact our secretary via the Contact Us page or simply ask at the track site.

-If you would like to help out on this exciting project or if you would like to donate any funding we would be pleased to speak to you, contact again is via the link to the secretary.
+If you would like to help out on this exciting project or if you would like to donate any funding we would be pleased to speak to you, contact again is via the Contact Us page.

 During the course of all this work the two railways will continue to run as usual.